-If you’ve ever wondered why your headphones sound muffled, you’re not alone.
+If you’ve ever wondered why your studio headphones for gaming sound muffled, you’re not alone.
 It’s a common problem that can be caused by a number of things, from the type of headphones you’re using to the way you’re wearing them.

 In this blog post, we’ll explore some of the most common reasons why headphones sound muffled and what you can do to fix it.

 Why do my wired headphones sound muffled